FezVrasta/skrollr-colors/README.md

 skrollr-colors
 ==============

-parse ``data-`` tags and convert different colors annotations to HSLA to allow transitions in skrollr.
+Parses ``data-`` tags and convert different colors annotations to HSLA to allow transitions in skrollr.
+It will parse every color in ``data-`` attributes, even in CSS gradients.

 How to use:
 --------------